Salmon River Cloudscape (oil on canvas 5 x 7 in. framed)

 15 August 2014 found me perched on a log at the waters edge below the steep forested bank of the Salmon River, 7 km southwest of Chipman, New Brunswick.

-and then it emptied to a distant layer of of cumulus hugging the horizon beneath a clear vault of ultramarine.
+I was enchanted by the sky reflection, and tried to capture it quickly on a small canvas, but the clouds moved rapidly, changing the complexion of the scene dramatically during the time it took me to apply my underpainting and rough in the far bank.
+First the sky filled with bright fluffy clouds, and then it emptied to a distant layer of of cumulus hugging the horizon beneath a clear vault of ultramarine.
 I took photos as the sky changed, and chose the first view to use as reference for finishing the painting later.
 I'm not yet as fast at capturing fast-moving skies as my "Weatherman" artist friend and colleague, Phil Chadwick.